a00908270/masterthesis/thesis.md

 ### Additional Endpoints

-Additional Endpoints are used internally and not directly exposed outside the *Kubernetes* cluster.
+Additional endpoints are used internally and are not directly exposed outside the *Kubernetes* cluster.
 They can be reached by using port forwarding to directly access the service in the cluster.

 ##### /health